skylian/caffe-action/README.md

 ```C++
 inline virtual void advance_cursor();
 ```
-It's function shoue be forwarding the "cursor" in your data layer for one step.
+It's function should be forwarding the "cursor" in your data layer for one step.

 ----
 Following is the original README of Caffe.